Arizona Water Quality at a Glance

 Drought and Water Security

-• Diverse Water Portfolio: The state maintains water security through a diverse portfolio including surface water rights, groundwater banking, reclaimed water, and innovative storage and recovery systems.
+- Diverse water portfolio: Many regions maintain water security through surface water rights, groundwater banking, reclaimed water, and storage-and-recovery strategies.

 Quality News About Your Water